Callicoma: Description

-Black wattle can grow up to 20 metres in height, though in cultivation it is more likely to reach a height of between 6 and 10 metres with a 3-metre spread.
+Black wattle can grow up to 20 metres in height, though in cultivation it is more likely to reach a height of between 6 and 10 m with a 3-metre spread.
 It has lanceolate or elliptic leaves that grow up to 12 cm long and 5 cm wide with coarsely serrate margins.
 The upper side of the leaves are dark green, while the lower sides are white due to the presence of fine, white hairs.
 The pale-yellow globular flower heads appear in late spring and early summer (November to December in Australia).
 These average 1.5 cm in diameter and have 1 to 2 cm long stalks.